tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 expansion of the economic frontier and the reproduction of the statist regime that facilitates that expansion.
-Yet, struggles to unveil the process of bordering, to organize across the separations of language, race, religion or gender, to halt their dis-empowering effect are a strong vector of political subjectivation and agency, one that I'll return to later in the conclusion.
+Yet, struggles to unveil the process of bordering, to organize across the separations of language, race, religion or gender, to overcome their dis-empowering effect are a strong vector of political subjectivation and agency, one that I will return to later in the conclusion.

 Dance as a distinct art form emerged with the rise of capitalist